 Is there any general diet advice?
 Are popular detox diets helpful?

 The short answer is no, there is no single right diet for IBS patients.
 The diet that helps one person may actually make another feel worse.

 For example, a widespread idea is to eat a high-fibre diet.
 However, this is unhelpful for many people as a diet high in fibre can further disturb the digestive system.
+A high-fibre diet is particularly bad for patients suffering from bloating and gas.

 Other popular health trends promote the idea of clearing toxins from the body.
 However, mainstream science does not support the concept of detoxification except in very few circumstances like liver cirrhosis or liver failure.
-Many herbal detox teas contain a laxative ingredient known as senna, which forms the basis for the over the counter laxative known as Senokot.
+Many herbal detox teas contain a laxative ingredient known as senna, which forms the basis for the over-the-counter laxative known as Senokot.
 While senna is generally safe, unsupervised use by patients may give rise to tolerance, and thus increasingly higher doses are needed.
 Senna will also stain the colon lining an abnormal brown colour.

-Yes.
 There is clear evidence that the issues caused by IBS can be largely resolved with proper diagnosis and treatment.
-Studies report that, with a confident diagnosis of IBS, a clear explanation and time spent working with the patient on an individualised treatment plan over a period of up to 6 months, as many as 85% of patients become largely symptom free.
+Studies report that, with a confirmed diagnosis of IBS, a clear explanation and time spent working with the patient on an individualised treatment plan over a period of up to 6 months, as many as 85% of patients become largely symptom free.

 Article contributed by Dr Gwee Kok Ann, gastroenterologist at Gleneagles Hospital